Peace and Shalom

 “Remembering (of the dark past) does not suffice!” – is the driving idea behind this project and the changes it wants to effect in our society.
 It needs today's responsibility for life.
 The statement that can be found on location – “Where dust is turned to light” – describes a process that has the capacity to be positively continued in future, time and again.
 This contradicts the idea of having "finally mastered" a past, because where should a positively perceived responsibility end?
 This does not describe action-taking from a sense of guilt, but rather real awareness.
 As such, it also offers the chance to reach out to younger generations.
 Here, it is not the peace of a calm churchyard that is meant, but new life; peace that is lived out every day anew, peace that turns into the way.

-“That we succeed in overcoming the inner fences in our dealings with one another and do not seek to find our inner stability behind fences of ideology” – reads the inscription on the Border Stone at the outer border of the Garden of Freedom.
+„That we recognize the fences in our dealings with one another and do not seek our life in the past" - reads the inscription on the Stone of Encounter at the outer border of the Garden of Freedom.
 Societies such as living beings are always in a state of change.
-In this Garden of Freedom, memory, but also encouragement shall be possible.
+In this Garden of Freedom, memory, but also encouragement to life shall be possible.
 The Jerusalem Friedensmal shall be a sign of positive change towards freedom and light; towards life.

 Life is beautiful.
 Today’s newspapers detail enough on the darkness on our Earth.
 It is part of our own life and touches our history, perceptions, and experiences.
 However, we still realize that we will never be satisfied living in a world that struggles in the shadows of ignorance and hate, knowing that life should be filled with beauty, truth, and good.